notEthan/jsi/README.md

 ## Terminology and Concepts

-- `JSI::Base` is the base class for each JSI class representing a JSON Schema.
+- `JSI::Base` is the base class for each JSI class representing instances of JSON Schemas.
-- a "JSI class" is a subclass of `JSI::Base` representing a JSON schema.
+- a "JSI schema module" is a module which represents one schema.
+Instances of that schema are extended with its JSI schema module.
-- a "JSI schema module" is a module representing a schema, included on a JSI class.
+- a "JSI schema class" is a subclass of `JSI::Base` representing one or more JSON schemas.
+Instances of such a class are described by all of the represented schemas.
+A JSI schema class includes the JSI schema module of each represented schema.
 - "instance" is a term that is significantly overloaded in this space, so documentation will attempt to be clear what kind of instance is meant:
   - a schema instance refers broadly to a data structure that is described by a JSON schema.
-  - a JSI instance (or just "a JSI") is a ruby object instantiating a JSI class. it has a method `#jsi_instance` which contains the underlying data.
+  - a JSI instance (or just "a JSI") is a ruby object instantiating a JSI schema class (subclass of `JSI::Base`).
+This wraps the content of the schema instance (see `JSI::Base#jsi_instance`), and ties it to the schemas which describe the instance (`JSI::Base#jsi_schemas`).
-- a schema refers to a JSON schema. `JSI::Schema` is a module which extends schemas.
-A schema is usually a `JSI::Base` instance, and that schema JSI's schema is a metaschema (see the sections on Metaschemas below).
+- a schema refers to a JSON schema. in JSI a schema is typically a JSI instance which is described by a metaschema (see the sections on Metaschemas below). a JSI schema is extended by the `JSI::Schema` module.

 ## JSI and Object Oriented Programming